 Skip to main content

-From The Woodlands Waterway Arts Festival to The Cynthia Woods Mitchell Pavilion, Inspire Film Festival, Glade Gallery and Glade Cultural Center, the arts are afire in The Woodlands
+From The Woodlands Waterway Arts Festival to The Cynthia Woods Mitchell Pavilion, the arts are afire in The Woodlands.

-Art in The Woodlands began in the late 1970s with the placement of public art in every village and continues as an important community legacy to this day with a 70-piece collection, one of the largest collections of outdoor public art in the country.
-In April, the Glade Cultural Center opened its doors to provide residents and visitors with a world-class fine arts museum and cultural arts center housed in what was previously known as The Woodlands Welcome Center off Woodlands Parkway.
+Art in The Woodlands began in the late 1970s with the placement of public art in every village and continues as an important community legacy to this day with over 90-pieces in the collection, one of the largest collections of outdoor public art in the country.

-In addition to the annual arts festival and a myriad of community outreach programs, The Woodlands Arts Council has installed five new art benches on Lake Woodlands and in Hughes Landing, and research for The Woodlands to seek an official Arts District designation is already underway.
+In addition to the annual arts festival and a myriad of community outreach programs, The Woodlands Arts Council has begun research for The Woodlands to seek an official Arts District designation.

 With art as a foundational pillar, it is not surprising The Woodlands now boasts a bevy of artists working across all mediums.
-From circus arts performer Betz Demonico who helms The John Cooper School’s Performing Arts Dance Department to Darryl Bayer’s artistic direction of The Woodlands Area Youth Symphony and The Woodlands Symphony Orchestra to oil painter Erin Hanson, the featured artist of the 13th annual Woodlands Waterway Arts Festival, artists are thriving in our area.
+From circus arts performer Betz Demonico who helms The John Cooper School’s Performing Arts Dance Department to Darryl Bayer’s artistic direction of The Woodlands Area Youth Symphony and The Woodlands Symphony Orchestra.

 Art in Public Places Brochure